tombomba/tombomba.github.io/_posts/2018-10-22-are-movies-too-long-these-days.md

 ---
 title: "Are movies too long these days?"
+hook: "Are movies too long these days?"
+image: popcorn.jpg
 excerpt: "Of course they are.
-But let's make a few distinctions, just the same."
+But let's make a few distinctions."
 date: 2018-10-22 19:49:12 -0700
 ---